Star Wars opening crawl: Origin

 In a 2005 interview, George Lucas described how the final phrasing of the text for Star Wars came about.
 "The crawl is such a hard thing because you have to be careful that you're not using too many words that people don't understand.
 It's like a poem.
-I showed the very first crawl to a bunch of friends of mine in the ’70s.
+I showed the very first crawl to a bunch of friends of mine in the '70s.
 It went on for six paragraphs with four sentences each.
 Brian De Palma was there...".
 De Palma helped to edit the text into the form used in the film.

 Production

 According to Dennis Muren, who worked on the first six films, crawls on the original trilogy films were accomplished by filming physical models laid out on the floor.
 The models were approximately 60 cm (2') wide and 1.80 m (6') long.
 The crawl effect was accomplished by the camera moving longitudinally along the model.
 It was difficult and time-consuming to achieve a smooth scrolling effect.
 Afterwards, versions in other languages (such as German, French and Spanish) were produced by Industrial Light & Magic.

 With the advent of computer-generated graphics, the crawls for the prequel trilogy were achieved much more quickly.
 The 2004 DVD special edition versions of the original trilogy were later updated with computer-generated crawls as part of their restoration and enhancement.

 Lucasfilm president Kathleen Kennedy stated that the 2016 spin-off film Rogue One would "more than likely" eschew certain traditional elements of the franchise, including the crawl, in an effort to distinguish it from the main film series.
 In fact, Rogue One retains "A long time ago in a galaxy far, far away...", but then immediately cuts to the opening scene with no crawl.
 At the end of the opening scene, the title "ROGUE ONE" recedes against a star field, like the "STAR WARS" title of the main series, then there is a cut to the next scene.

 The second spin-off film Solo does not feature a crawl, but does feature an introductory text shown sentence by sentence in the same font and color as and immediately after "A long time ago in a galaxy far, far away....".

+The Mandalorian and Grogu eschews the "A long time ago in a galaxy far, far away..." text - the first for a live-action Star Wars theatrical project - and opening crawl, opting for a similar approach to Solo.
+The title card appears in a similar manner to the series', and is followed by opening credits, another first for the Star Wars franchise.